pracsol/ModernDiskQueue/README.md

 ```

 ⚠️ NOTE: there is a bug in the legacy sync API that happens when `PersistentQueue.DefaultSettings.TrimTransactionLogOnDispose` is set to `true`.
 The `HardDelete` method successfully removes files and folder, but when the queue object is disposed, a new transaction.log file is written, recreating the folder and transaction file.
 This will be corrected in a future release, but care has been taken to preserve original sync API in all respects for now.

+## Data Security
+### No Inherent Encryption
+This library does *not* perform any data encryption.
+Data is stored on disk exactly as you deliver it.
+If you need data to be encrypted at rest, you should encrypt it via your own process and pass the encrypted bytes to be enqueued.
+Possible approaches to this are to use an intermediate process to encrypt the data and pass the byte array to the `IPersistentQueue`, or implement your own `ISerializationStrategy<T>` that encrypts the data before serializing it and decrypts data on the way back out.

+### Residual Data
+Data that has been enqueued is stored on disk in a data file.
+That indexed data is not removed when it is dequeued.
+There are performance advantages to this design approach, but it is important to understand the trade-off.
+If you enqueue sensitive data (e.g. PII), be aware that it will remain on disk until the data file rolls over or `HardDeleteAsync` is invoked to clean up the queue.
+For this and other reasons, you should probably encrypt sensitive data prior to enqueuing it if you do not have complete control of the host system.

 ## Performance
 ### Serializer Performance